-Directives
+Directives system

-Swiss Life has extensive directives to make sure the Code of Conduct is put into practice in daily activities.
-These contain binding Group-wide minimum standards implemented in all business units and included in the regulations for the local offices.
-Directives are reviewed regularly to ensure they are still correct and up-to-date.
-They are adapted where necessary to take account of new regulatory and business-specific requirements.
+Swiss Life maintains a complete set of directives to ensure that the Code of Conduct is put into practice in daily activities.
+The directives contain binding Group-wide minimum standards which are included in the local regulations of all business units.
+The directives are periodically reviewed in terms of relevance and accuracy and, if necessary, adjusted to new regulatory and business requirements.